admiral-puri/Amazon_Product_Tracker/README.md

  * BeautifulSoup
  * Selenium

- ## Working of Program is Shown with Images
+ ## Working of Web Application is Shown with Images
  ### User Interface
 ![](img_for_github/scr1.png)
  ### Entries Being Filled